Adware

 unwanted

 software.
-Likewise, your browser might slow to a crawl.
+Likewise, your browser might slow to a crawl. - New toolbars, extensions, or plugins unexpectedly populate your browser.

-• Your antivirus product stops working and you cannot update it, leaving you unprotected against the sneaky malware
+- Your antivirus product stops working and you cannot update it, leaving you unprotected against the sneaky malware

-• Then there’s the painfully obvious, intentionally non-stealthy malware attack.
+that disabled it. - Then there’s the painfully obvious, intentionally non-stealthy malware attack.
 This famously happens with

 ransomware, which announces itself, tells

-• Even if everything seems to be working just fine on your system, don’t get complacent, because no news
+you it has your data, and demands a ransom to return your files. - Even if everything seems to be working just fine on your system, don’t get complacent, because no news

 isn’t necessarily good news.
 Powerful malware can hide deep in your computer, going about its dirty business